JoukePouke/Game-off-2023/README.md

   - JoukePouke, conaitus - Game Artists
   - JoukePouke, conaitus - Game Designers
   - taylorbrook - Game Composer
-- **Progress**: "ExampleGameName1" is currently in its Alpha version (0.1.0), and we have ambitious plans for future updates and improvements.
+- **Progress**: "Infinite Runner" is currently in its Alpha version (0.1.0), and we have ambitious plans for future updates and improvements.
 - **Changelog**: View the [CHANGELOG.md](CHANGELOG.md) file for details on updates and changes.

 ## Feedback

 We value your feedback!
 If you encounter issues, have suggestions, or want to report bugs, please contact us on Discord (usernames: conaitus).
-Your input is crucial in making "ExampleGameName1" better.
+Your input is crucial in making "Infinite Runner" better.

 ## Contributing

 We welcome contributions from the community.
-If you want to contribute to the development of "ExampleGameName1," please follow our [Contributing Guidelines] (if available) to get started.
+If you want to contribute to the development of "Infinite Runner," please follow our [Contributing Guidelines] (if available) to get started.

 ## License

-"ExampleGameName1" is licensed under the [MIT License](LICENSE).
+"Infinite Runner" is licensed under the [MIT License](LICENSE).
 You can find the full text of the license in the [LICENSE](LICENSE) file.

 ---

-Feel free to customize this template with any other details specific to "ExampleGameName1."
+Feel free to customize this template with any other details specific to "Infinite Runner."